KevinMarquette/kevinmarquette.github.io/_posts/2017-04-30-Powershell-Gherkin-advanced-features.md

         New-Person @hashtable
     }

-You can place any PowerShell into a text parameter.
+You can place any PowerShell ScriptBlock into a text parameter.
 Should you do that?
 Prabably not.
 Your code really should be in the tests and not in the specifications.

 I do have to warn you that by using `Invoke-Expression` or even creating a `ScriptBlock` that you are turning a specification file into an executable file.
 You could consider limiting the commands that could be used in your specification.
 If you are interested in that, I have a better write up about [Domain Specific Languages](https://kevinmarquette.github.io/2017-02-26-Powershell-DSL-intro-to-domain-specific-languages-part-1/?utm_source=blog&utm_medium=blog&utm_content=Gherkin2#data-sections) that covers that in more detail.

 # Running scenarios multiple times

 I want to revisit a scenario we used in the table example.
-One problem with that specific example is that the test fails as a whole.
+One problem with that specific example is if the test fails, it fails as a whole.
 We don't know what row caused the issue.
 It would be nice if we could run a single test for each one.

 We can do that by using a `Scenario Outline` and adding an `Examples` table.
 This will make the the whole scenario run once for each example.